 Dr. Susan V. Cashion was born on April 20, 1943 in Pasadena, California.
 She was a former Stanford University dance director and a key figure in the development of the Mexican folkloric dance movement in California specializing in dances of Mexico, the Caribbean, and Latin America.

-Dr. Cashion is the recipient of two Fulbright grants, one to Mexico and one to Chile, and an American Association of University Women Fellowship.
+Dr. Cashion was the recipient of two Fulbright grants, one to Mexico and one to Chile, and an American Association of University Women Fellowship.
 She received recognition from the Mexican government for contributions to Mexican culture and folklore in the United States.
-She is a former President of the California Dance Educators Association, member of the Board of Directors for Congress on Research in Dance, and Artistic Director of the Grupo Folklorico Los Decanos.
-In conjunction with Ramon Morones in 1969, she founded the Los Lupeños de San Jose Mexican Dance Company (she is still a board member).
+She was a former President of the California Dance Educators Association, member of the Board of Directors for Congress on Research in Dance, and Artistic Director of the Grupo Folklorico Los Decanos.
+In conjunction with longtime partner Ramón Morones she founded the Los Lupeños de San José Mexican Dance Company in 1969, which in its heyday in the 1970s enjoyed a reputation as the elite folkloric dance group in California.
 She was the dance coordinator of the Wenatchee Mariachi Festival in 2001.